What do you want to learn?

 The cost of transportation

 Once your orders are ready to be sent to customers, you have to get them to a shipping location.
-This often takes the form of driving to the local Australian Post.
+This often takes the form of driving to the post office or UPS Store.

 By the time you get all the boxes packed into your car, you may still encounter traffic and trouble finding (and possibly having to pay for) a parking spot.
 These trips add up, as you’re putting more miles on your vehicle, with the costs of gas and general wear and tear.